dnagpal02/customer-segmentation-kmeansclustering/README.md

 and purchasing behavior.

 ## Dataset
 Customer Personality Analysis involves a thorough examination of a company's optimal customer profiles.
-This analysis facilitates a deeper understanding of customers, enabling businesses to tailor products to meet the distinct needs, behaviors, and concerns of various customer types.This dataset has 29 features and 2240 records.
+This analysis facilitates a deeper understanding of customers, enabling businesses to tailor products to meet the distinct needs, behaviors, and concerns of various customer types.
+This dataset has 29 features and 2240 records.
+The features include Id, Birth Year, Education, Marital Status along with purchasing behaviors.
+It also includes spending across different product categories such as wines, fruits, meat, fish, sweets, and gold products.

 ## Tools & Technologies
 - Python